-1. The district has developed specific levels of performance English/Language Arts, mathematics and science, for each grade level, including the levels of performance on statewide assessments as defined by the Florida State Board of Education.
-The students identified with a deficiency must be provided with additional diagnostic assessments to determine the nature of the student's difficulty and areas of academic need.

-2. The individual student will be provided with intensive remedial instruction in the areas of weakness through one or more of the following activities:

-- a. implementation of programs or grade level configuration as prescribed by the principal and school staff

-- b. summer school course work

-- c. extended day services

-- d. parent/volunteer tutorial program

-- e. contracted academic services

-- f.
-Exceptional Education student services

-g. suspension of curriculum other than reading, writing and mathematics or any subject area included in statewide testing.
+- 1. The district has developed specific levels of performance English/Language Arts (ELA), mathematics and science, for each grade level, including the levels of performance on statewide assessments as defined by the Florida State Board of Education.
+The students identified with a deficiency must be provided with additional diagnostic assessments to determine the nature of the student's difficulty and areas of academic need. - 2.
+The individual student will be provided with intensive remedial instruction in the areas of weakness through one or more of the following activities: - a. implementation of programs or grade level configuration as prescribed by the principal and school staff - b. summer school course work - c. extended day services - d. parent/volunteer tutorial program - e. contracted academic services - f.
+Exceptional Education Student services - g. suspension of curriculum other than reading, writing and mathematics or any subject area included in statewide testing. - 3.
+If a student's reading deficiency is not remediated by the end of Grade Three (3), as demonstrated by scoring the equivalency of Level 2 or higher on the Grade 3 reading portion of the Florida Assessment of Student Thinking (FAST)

-- 3. If a student's reading deficiency is not remediated by the end of grade three (3), as demonstrated by scoring the equivalency of Level 2 or higher on the grade 3 reading portion of the Florida Standards Assessment (FSA) Test, the student must be retained, unless exempted from mandatory retention for good cause.
-Students who are retained, and students needing remediation or intensive instructional support, will be matched to strategic and intensive instruction/interventions based on screening, progress monitoring and diagnostic assessments. - 4.
-Any student who has not met minimum state requirements on state assessments must continue remedial instruction until state expectations are met and documented. - 5.
-Students in grades kindergarten through grade three who exhibits substantial deficiency in reading, based upon locally determined or statewide assessments must be given intensive reading instruction immediately following the identification of the reading deficiency.
+Test, the student must be retained, unless exempted from mandatory retention for good cause.
+Students who are retained and students needing remediation or intensive instructional support will be matched to strategic and intensive instruction/interventions based on screening, progress monitoring and diagnostic assessments.

+- 4. Any student who has not met minimum state requirements on state assessments must continue remedial instruction until state expectations are met and documented. - 5.
+Students in grades Kindergarten through Grade Three who exhibits substantial deficiency in reading, based upon locally determined or statewide assessments must be given intensive reading instruction immediately following the identification of the reading deficiency.
 The student's reading proficiency must be reassessed through district or school-based progress monitoring by locally determined assessments or through teacher observations at the beginning of the grade following the intensive reading instruction.
 The student must continue to be provided with intensive reading instruction until the reading deficiency is remedied. (§ 1008.25 (5) (a), F.S.) - 6.
-The parent of any student in grades K-3 who exhibits a substantial deficiency in reading must be notified in writing of the following §1008.25 (5) (d), F.S.: - a. that his or her child has been identified as having a substantial deficiency in reading; - b. a description of the current services that are provided to the child; - a description of the proposed supplemental instructional services and supports that will be provided to the child and are designed to remediate the identified area of reading deficiency; - d. that if the child's reading deficiency is not remediated by the end of grade 3, the child must be retained unless he or she is exempt from mandatory retention for Good Cause e. strategies for parents to use in helping their children succeed in reading proficiency;

-f. that statewide standardized English Language Arts assessment is not sole determiner of promotion and that additional evaluations, assessments, and portfolio review may be used to determine if the student is reading at or above grade level;

-g. the district's specific criteria and policies for a portfolio and the evidence required for a student to demonstrate mastery of academic standards.
-A parent of a student in grade 3 who is identified anytime during the year as being at risk of retention may request that the school immediately begin collecting evidence for a portfolio.
+The parent of any student in Grades K-3 who exhibits a substantial deficiency in reading or the characteristics of dyslexia must be notified in writing of the following §1008.25 (5) (d), F.S.: - a.
+The child has been identified as having a substantial deficiency in reading; - A description of the current services that are provided to the child; - A description of the proposed supplemental instructional services and supports that will be provided to the child and are designed to remediate the identified area of reading deficiency; - d.
+That if the child's reading deficiency is not remediated by the end of Grade 3, the child must be retained unless the child is exempt from mandatory retention for Good Cause - e.
+Strategies for parents to use in helping their children succeed in reading proficiency; - f.
+That statewide standardized ELA assessment is not the sole determiner of promotion and that additional evaluations, assessments, and a portfolio review may be used to determine if the student is reading at or above grade level; - g.
+The district's specific criteria and policies for a portfolio and the evidence required for a student to demonstrate mastery of academic standards.
+A parent of a student in Grade 3 who is identified anytime during the year as being at risk of retention may request that the school immediately begin collecting evidence for a portfolio. - h.
+Students previously retained in Grade 3 may be considered for midyear promotion.
+Mid-year promotion means promotion of a retained